How to choose a micro-abrasive sandblasting for metal finishing.

 The type of metal plays a crucial role in desired finished because metals vary in hardness.
 Softer metals like aluminum and copper are great for micro-abrasive sand blasters because a wider range of materials can be used.

-Determine Which Blasting Material To Use
+Determine Which Abrasive Blasting Media To Use

 - Aluminum Oxide: Aggressive material that will alter the surface.
 Great for deburring, removing machine lines, and surface abrasion type applications.
 One side effect of using this blasting material is it tends to embed into the metal, resulting in a grey coloring.

 - Sodium Bicarbonate: Aggressive material (less than aluminum oxide) and will alter the surface of softer metals.
 Great for deburring, removing machine lines, surface abrasion as well as some surface cleaning applications.
-This material is water soluble which makes for easy clean up and can be used for most applications.
+This material is water soluble which makes for easy cleanup and can be used for most applications.
 The downside is that it’s not as aggressive as aluminum oxide and could potentially take more time to get desired results.

 - Glass Beads: Not aggressive material that will peen surfaces.
 Great for surface cleaning/polishing and matte finishes.
-This is a go to for any aesthetic metal finishing application.
+This is a goto for any aesthetic metal finishing application.

 Another part of determining the blasting material you’ll need for your metal finishing application is the size.
 Blasting material can come in a variety of sizes typically between 25-250 microns.
 You should first determine which media will fit your needs and shoot for the middle, typically 50 microns.
 If this is too aggressive or not giving you uniform results then reduce it down to 25 microns.
 If you’re experiencing the opposite problem and need more aggressive, go bigger.
 Blasting pressure will affect the results as well but should be the last thing you adjust because this will only slightly change your results.

 Some applications require only a small area to be blasted without affecting the rest of the part, such as deburring.
-For this process we offer an instant off feature with most of our blaster, which allows for added control during blasting.
+For this process, we offer an instant off feature with most of our blaster, which allows for added control during blasting.
 Stepping on the foot pedal will being the flow and releasing it will stop it instantly.
 With non-instant off blasters releasing the foot pedal will depressurize the tank causing the media to continue to slow for a short period of time.
-Applications where blasting “between the lines” is required should be done with a blaster equipped with instant off.
+Applications, where blasting “between the lines” is required, should be done with a blaster equipped with instant off.